jdtheiss/pebl/README.txt

   NOTE: Searching for itag uses regexp (i.e. 'subj.s' will find 'subj_s', and 'subj.*s' will find 'subjFolders' or 'subj_s').
 Additionally, itag should use regexp notation (use regexptranslate to automatically input escape characters)
+  NOTE2: in order to avoid self-referenceing loops in handles, refs is used as the number of times a field tag (e.g. .UserData) may exist in a single rep (e.g., .CurrentAxes.UserData.Axes(2).UserData has two refs).
-  NOTE2: For handles: unless Parent is included in itag, the .Parent field of handles is not used to avoid infinite loop of ".Parent.Children.Parent".
+  NOTE3: For handles: unless Parent is included in itag, the .Parent field of handles is not used to avoid infinite loop of ".Parent.Children.Parent".

   requires: sawa_cat

   Created by Justin Theiss

-sawa_savebatchjob
+sawa_savebatchjob.m
   savepath = sawa_savebatchjob(savedir, jobname, matlabbatch)
   Save Batch Job